slatedocs/slate/source/access-type.html.md

 * Patron Plan - A patron plan is a purchasable item, for some duration.
 A subscription plan is attached to a patron group.
 Each plan has it's own duration, price and assets.
 A parton plan is purchasable only through a campaign.
 * Campaign - A campaign is typically used to fund a project and therefore has a goal.
 A subscriber can contribute to a campaign by choosing any patron plan.
 * Patrons - Users who have subscribed to a Patron plan of a campaign.
+* Wallets - A wallet is used by a subscriber to purchase assets or plans.
+Purchases by subscribers must be validated by Wallet tokens which can be saved in and retrieved from Accesstype.